I write a food blog, so I love cooking. Right?

 Clean as you go

 Sorry, but this is rule #1.
 In our house, I’m not in charge of dishes after dinner (thanks Mom and Dad!) so I try to lighten their load as much as possible by cleaning anything I use in the prep process.
-That way, I only leave Dad with the dinner plates, forks, knives, serving bowls, etc. (I know, only).
-Throw away any scraps as they accumulate (garlic skins, carrot tops), wash up messes as they happen (dribbles of olive oil, dustings of flour), and keep a dish towel nearby to easily wipe your hands if they get dirty.
+Throw away any scraps as they accumulate (garlic skins, carrot tops), wash up messes as they happen (dribbles of olive oil, dustings of flour), and keep a dish towel nearby (throw it over your shoulder!) to easily wipe your hands if they get dirty.

 Find out what you hate to do in the kitchen, whether it’s chopping onions or washing dishes, and find someone in your house who hates it less than you do.
-I happen to love chopping onions (so meditative!) but for some reason I cannot stand washing anything-fruits, vegetables, dishes, etc. When Mom rinses the produce for me and puts it in a little towel to dry, it feels like Christmas morning.
-Track down one of the eaters in your house, hand them your least-favorite task (maybe talk it up a little bit first), and focus on what you love about the kitchen.
+I happen to love chopping onions (I think it’s meditative) but for some reason I cannot stand washing anything-fruits, vegetables, dishes, etc. When Mom rinses the produce for me and puts it in a little towel to dry, it feels like Christmas morning.
+Track down one of the eaters in your house, hand them your least-favorite task (maybe talk it up a little bit first), and set your focus on what you love about the kitchen.

 To your health

 Cooking will take care of your health.
 If you’re making dinner most nights per week, you don’t have to count calories, you don’t have to measure macros or read nutrition labels.
 You know what you’re eating.
-You would never put as much salt, sugar, or fat into your food as a corporation (or even a restaurant) would.
+You would never put as much salt, sugar, or fat into your food as a restaurant or packaged food corporation.
 You would never make french fries every day, or dessert each night.
-If you cook real food most of the time (combining cereal and milk doesn’t count), your health is pretty much set.
+If you cook food most of the time (combining cereal and milk doesn’t count), your health is pretty much set.

 Cooking means a lot